 Furthermore, when you use the Attack action with an unarmed strike with your natural weapon on your turn, you can make another unarmed strike as a bonus action.
 For example, if you take the Attack action and attack with your claws, you can also make an unarmed strike (bite) as a bonus action, assuming you haven't already taken a bonus action this turn.

 Reject the Beast.
 The curse more heavily affects your mind and spirit, enhancing your abilities to track and perceive, but is unable to fully take hold of you.
 At the end of a long rest, you gain temporary hit points equal to your level.
-When you are in Worgen Form, these temporary hit points are suppressed, but you gain keen senses, and have advantage to Perception checks that involve scent.
+When you are in Worgen Form, these temporary hit points are suppressed, but you gain keen senses, and have advantage on Perception checks that involve scent.
 You are also proficient in the Insight and Perception skills, and gain expertise in one of them if you are already proficient in both.

 Lastly, so long as you are not shifting, you have advantage to contested checks to track (as if you had the Favored Enemy ability, but not restricted to a creature type).